eclipsesource/tabris-js/doc/widget-basics.md

 ## Disposing of a Widget

 The `dispose` method disposes of the widget and all of its children.
-Triggers a *removechild* event on the parent and a *dispose* event on itself.
+Triggers a *removeChild* event on the parent and a *dispose* event on itself.

 Example: